 - There are a number of German words that are also used abroad because they do not have an equivalent in other languages.
 The most famous German loan words include schadenfreude, katzenjammer or Apfelschorle (apple juice mixed with sparkling water).
 But kindergarten, (apple) strudel, poltergeist or the "German Angst" have also found their way into the vocabulary of many other countries, from Brazil and Sweden to Japan.

 German is an/the official language of Germany, Austria, Belgium, Luxembourg, Liechtenstein and Switzerland.
 While German is not an official language in South Africa, Brazil, Slovakia and the USA, it is spoken by part of the population.
 There are approximately 100 million German native speakers worldwide, and another 80 million speak German as a second language.
 German belongs to the Indo-European language family and is part of the West Germanic subgroup of the Germanic branch.

 There are innumerable local, regional and country-specific dialects and varieties of German.
 Accordingly, linguistic expressions and terms sometimes vary widely.
 This naturally also influences the translation or interpretation of a text.
 At AP Fachübersetzungen, we only work with competent and experienced, publicly appointed and sworn specialist translators and simultaneous, conference, consecutive and court interpreters who can master even linguistically complex challenges without problems.
 In the case of certified translations, we only use publicly appointed and sworn German translators for legal documents who have many years of experience and will certify your translation.

-Countries where German is spoken
+Countries where German is spoken, apart from Germany: